afisc/oggm/docs/dynamic-spinup.rst

 OGGM offers an option for reconstructing the recent past of a glacier by using a so called "dynamic spinup", during which the state of the glacier in the past is estimated by an iterative approach.
-MAny possible past (1979) states are tested, and the first one which leads to a correct representation of today's glacier geometry after a forward run from 1979 to the RGI date.
+Many possible past (1979) states are tested, and the first one which leads to a correct representation of today's glacier geometry after a forward run from 1979 to the RGI date will be chosen.
 For the match criterion, you can choose if you want to match area OR volume at the RGI date.